 7. Stop kicking your pet off the bed

-While lots of people already let their dog or cat sleep on their bed with them - and there are lots of benefits if you do - some pets are in the habit of sleeping in their own bed, either in the same room or downstairs.
+While lots of people already let their dog or cat sleep on their bed with them, reaping the benefits of sharing their bed with a pet, some animals are in the habit of sleeping in their own bed, either in the same room or downstairs.

 Getting your pet into the bed with you for a cuddle, even if they don’t stay there all night, will not only physically warm you up as you share body heat, but will increase the level of the hormone Oxytocin in your body.
 Known as the ‘love hormone’, this also produces a warm, cosy feeling in your body.
 Cuddling a pet can also reduce feelings of anxiety, which can cause your blood to flow less efficiently and therefore make you colder.
 So, spooning your pet will ease your anxieties AND warm you up!